SymJAX/SymJAX/docs/user/developers.rst

   :hidden:

 The SymJAX project was started by Randall Balestriero in early 2020.
-As an open-source project, we highly welcome contributions (`current contributors: <https://github.com/Lasagne/Lasagne/graphs/contributors>`_) !
+As an open-source project, we highly welcome contributions (`current contributors <https://github.com/RandallBalestriero/SymJAX/graphs/contributors>`_) !
 If you are willing to help, we recommand to follow the following steps before requesting a pull request

 Philosophy